day8/re-frame/docs/Testing.md

      [:div .... using @val in here])))
 ```

-There's no immediately obvious way to test this as a lovely pure function.
-Er, because it is not pure.
+The use of `subscribe` makes the function impure (it obtains data from places other than its args).

-Of course, less pure ways are very possible.
-For example, a plan might be:
+A testing plan might be:
-  1. setup  `app-db` with some values in the right places  (for the subscription)
+  1. setup  `app-db` with some values in the right places  (via dispatch of events?)
   2. call `my-view` (with a parameter) which will return hiccup
   3. check the hiccup structure for correctness.